 - This document has a TON of great ideas of how to present new grammar and this document has a bunch of review games ideas (click “make a copy” to see them) (shared in the tutors group)

-I have Cycle 1 specific planning resources (for example, two people who shared documents on CCC with their full, filled in lesson plans for cycle 1 – so helpful!) in my Cycle 1 Tutor Plans post here, so make sure you check that out also!
+I have cycle specific planning resources (for example, people who shared documents on CCC with their full, filled in lesson plans for each cycle, the specific art projects I’m using, scripts for hands on science, etc.) in separate posts so make sure you check those out also!

 Classroom organization